AdlusMjRb/Construct/README.md

 ## Prize-track submissions

-**0G Autonomous Agents ($15k).** Construct runs the full AI-to-payment pipeline on 0G.
+**0G Autonomous Agents.** Construct runs the full AI-to-payment pipeline on 0G.
 Milestones stored on 0G Storage, escrow contracts on 0G Chain, verification triggering release transactions on 0G.
 The only network in the settlement layer.

-**KeeperHub ($5k).** An autonomous AI agent executing on-chain payments without anyone holding a custody key.
+**KeeperHub.** An autonomous AI agent executing on-chain payments without anyone holding a custody key.
 The MPC wallet signs across two chains from a single identity.
-Self-hosted to add 0G Galileo (the hosted app doesn't yet support 0G); detailed feedback to the KeeperHub team in [`docs/KEEPERHUB_FEEDBACK.md`](docs/KEEPERHUB_FEEDBACK.md).
+Self-hosted to add 0G Galileo (the hosted app didn't support at time of build); detailed feedback to the KeeperHub team in [`docs/KEEPERHUB_FEEDBACK.md`](docs/KEEPERHUB_FEEDBACK.md).

 **ENS.** Each project is a wrapped ENS subname under `construct.eth`.
 Text records on the resolver bridge Sepolia identity to 0G escrow state.
-Transferring the NFT transfers the project — and the same NFT can be repointed at a new escrow when continuity is needed.
+Transferring the NFT transfers the project, and the same NFT can be repointed at a new escrow when continuity is needed.
 ENS as a project's spine, not a vanity address.

 ---